As a seasoned clinician (and a 15

 Asst.
 Clinical Prof, Department of Orofacial

-Pain, Rutgers University Dental School, Newark, NJ, USA
+Pain, Rutgers University Dental School, Newark, NJ

-Ast.
+Asst.
 Professor, Rochester medical School,

 Univ. of Rochester, Rochester, NY